Monday, November 27, 2023

 ----------

 I’m currently working on illustrations for a book of humor, and the arrangement this time around is a little different than usual.
 Rather than being hired by a publisher or author, I am partnering with a publisher and a poet.
 The publisher contacted me, and their idea was to do something along the lines of the popular humor book by Steve Martin and Harry Bliss.
-After reading some of the poems by the humorous poet, and I was taken in by his wit.
-I just need to fit it into the drawing board schedule, so that I can wrap it up in time.
+After reading some of the poems by the humorous poet, and I was taken in by his wit and range.
+I am having fun with it, and need to fit more of it onto my drawing board to make the agreed upon schedule.

 ---------